-CAD is a computer application which creates virtual 2D / 3D design so that you can validate your design in computers rather than going for costly prototypes.
+CAD is a computer application that creates virtual 2D / 3D design so that you can validate your design on computers rather than going for costly prototypes.
 It automated the design process and bring a lot of speed to the design life cycle.
-Earlier people to do hand sketch or used to make engineering drawing by hands.
-CAD replaces that concept and now everything gets virtually created in your computer using CAD software.
+Earlier people to do hand sketches or used to make engineering drawings by hand.
+CAD replaces that concept and now everything gets virtually created on your computer using CAD software.

 Industries use CAD mainly for the following reasons.
 However, this list shows just a few.
 The micro-level impacts are much better than what we can write here.

 - Speed up the design process